sadiasharif/ImageDiffer/README.md

  Run command:
   python ImageDiffer_Unittest.py

   Four test cases are expected to run and show results.
+  Note: Three images associated with the script must not be deleted to run the test.

+# Log File:
+  The script generates error detailed logs for images it cannot process and stores in "app.log" file in the same directory of the script.
+  Each line of the log file states the row number from the input file, it failes to process.